-(5) "Direct Supervision" occurs when a person possessing or exempt from having to possess a boater education card maintains close visual and verbal contact with, provides adequate direction to, and can immediately assume control of a motorboat from the operator of a motorboat.
+(5) "Direct Supervision" occurs when a person possessing a boater education card maintains close visual and verbal contact with, provides adequate direction to, and can immediately assume control of a motorboat from the operator of a motorboat.
 A person who is water skiing, or is in the cabin of a boat is not considered to be in direct supervision.
 Direct supervision is referred to in ORS 830.090 and 830.088.